 My husband and I got this recipe from a chef in 1982...and we've never served salmon any other way since then!
 Everyone loves the mild-tasting marinade, and out here in Washington friends are always asking me for the recipe.

-- 1/2 cup lemon juice
+- 1/2 cup fresh lemon juice

-- 1/2 cup canola oil
+- 1/2 cup vegetable oil